Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: The variational wave function

 \subsection{Encoder Block}

 The Encoder Block is the core of the Transformer architecture (see Fig.~\ref{fig:encoder}).
 The input sequence of the $l$-th Encoder Block (where $l$ runs from 1 to $n_l$) is the set of $n$ vectors $(\mathbf{x}_1, \cdots, \mathbf{x}_n)$, where, for the sake of simplicity, the index $l$ is not made explicit.
-A real-valued factored multi-head attention is applied~\cite{rende2023b}.
+This sequence of vectors is processed by a real-valued factored multi-head attention mechanism~\cite{rende2023b,queries_keys}.
 The $\mu$-th attention vector $\mathbf{A}_i^\mu$ is defined by first applying a {\it local} linear transformation $\boldsymbol{V}^\mu$ to each input vector $\boldsymbol{x}_j$.
-The resulting vectors $V^\mu \mathbf{x}_j$ are then {\it globally} mixed according to the attention mechanism~\cite{vaswani2017}